 What Must Employees and Employers Do During the Leave?

 Employers must continue group health insurance coverage during the leave, and employees on leave must continue to pay their share of premiums.

 An employee must be restored to the same job they held when the leave began when they return from FMLA leave, or to an “equivalent job” (one that’s virtually identical to the original job).
 Any benefits due to the employee during leave must be resumed at the same level.
 But an employee isn’t protected from actions that would have happened if they weren't on leave, like a layoff or decrease in overtime.

-At the end of an employee’s FMLA leave, you must get a medical certification of the reason for the leave to see if they can return.
+At the end of an employee’s FMLA leave, you must get a medical certification of the reason for the leave, to see whether they can return.
 If the employee chooses not to return to work, and they can’t prove that the circumstances were beyond their control, they can be considered to have resigned.

 Because the FMLA is complicated, with many qualifications and restrictions, and the law can change at any time with the ongoing COVID pandemic.
 You can refer to the Employer’s Guide to the Family and Medical Leave Act for more details, and check with an FMLA attorney for specific guidance.